 There have been small changes in allowable stresses for some materials from edition to edition not related to the 1999 change in factor of safety.
 For critical applications photocopies of out of print code books can be purchased from National Board.
 For example, our copy of the 1971 VIII-1 code cost $591.
 Order Department: The National Board of Boiler & Pressure Vessel Inspectors, 1055 Crupper Ave., Columbus, OH 43229, P: (614)888-2463, F: (614)847-1147 firstname.lastname@example.org

 Getting the original registration calculation and drawing set from the jurisdiction can be very useful.
 Usually the vessel owner does not own access to this registration information.
 You have to get permission to access the file from the original owner unless they are out of business.
-More than half the time the jurisdictions can find the files for registered vessels with better success for more recent submissions.
+Not all files can be found.

 When the factor of safety on material tension strength was reduced from 4x to 3.5x in 1999, the hydro test pressure was also reduced from 1.5x to 1.3x to provide the same factor of safety during testing.
 An alteration of a pre-1999 vessel needs to be registered with a 1.5x hydrotest, but the Authorized Inspector often reduces it to 1.3x at time of test.